nolte/k8s-home-lab/src/applications/argo-workflow-global-steps/deploy/kustomize/README.md

 # Cluster Workflows

-Cluster Workflows, will be used for different Automation like call ansible playbooks or other scripts.
+Cluster Workflows, will be used for different Automation like call Ansible playbooks or other scripts.